amlannandy/amlannandy/README.md

 I’m **Amlan Kumar Nandy**, a Full Stack Developer with about **4 years of experience** building web and mobile applications that make life easier (and look good while doing it).
 While my main jam is web development, I also dive into mobile projects when the need arises.
 I enjoy contributing to open source and have been a part of Google Summer of Code twice—once as a student in 2021, and again as a mentor in 2022.

-- 🚀 **What I’ve Been Working On**:
-  - **[LabelLab](https://github.com/amlannandy/LabelLab)**: LabelLab is a tool for collaborative image labeling, designed to streamline the process of classifying images for machine learning projects.
-It supports team collaboration, allowing users to upload, label, and track progress on datasets.
-The platform includes project management features, role-based access for team members, and tools to track labeling activity, making it ideal for machine learning teams working with large datasets.
-  - **[Medigo](https://github.com/amlannandy/Medigo)**: Medigo is a telehealth solution designed to connect patients with healthcare providers through virtual consultations.
-The platform allows users to schedule appointments, access medical records securely, and receive prescriptions electronically.
-By integrating video calling, real-time communication, and data security, Medigo makes healthcare more accessible, especially for patients in remote areas, while ensuring privacy and convenience for both patients and doctors.
-  - **[AgroAcres](https://github.com/amlannandy/AgroAcres)**: AgroAcres is a platform aimed at enhancing the efficiency of agricultural markets by providing tools for farmers to manage their crops, predict yields, and connect with suppliers and buyers.
-The app allows users to list products, browse offers, and communicate with stakeholders in the agricultural supply chain.
-With features that support inventory management and market analysis, AgroAcres helps streamline farming operations, boosting productivity and market access for agriculturalists.

-You can check out more of my work here on GitHub or explore my **[Devpost profile](https://devpost.com/amlannandy5)** for other projects I’ve worked on.
+You can check my work here on GitHub or explore my **[Devpost profile](https://devpost.com/amlannandy5)** for other projects I’ve worked on.

 - 💻 **Tech I Use**:
   - **Frontend**: HTML, CSS, JavaScript, TypeScript, React.js, Next.js